Big-Life-Lab/PHES-ODM/metadata.md

 -   **preTreatmentDescription**: Describe the treatment that was performed

--   **childSampleID**: If this is a sample with many smaller samples either because of pooling or sub-sampling this indicates a coma seperated list of child samples.
+-   **childID**: If this is a sample with many smaller samples either because of pooling or sub-sampling this indicates a coma seperated list of child samples.

--   **parentSampleID** : If this sample has been pooled into one big sample for analysis this indicates the sampleID of the larger pooled sample
+-   **parentID** : If this sample has been pooled into one big sample for analysis this indicates the sampleID of the larger pooled sample

--   **sampleSizeL**: Total volume of water or sludge sampled.
+-   **sizeL**: Total volume of water or sludge sampled.

 -   **storageTempC**: Temperature that the sample is stored at in Celsius.